• Skip to primary navigation

 Instructions

-• Butter a 9×13 baking dish.
+• Spray a 9×13 baking dish with nonstick spray.
 Add rice to the bottom of the baking dish.

-• Layer ingredients in this order: onion, potatoes, ground beef, garlic, carrots, celery, water, tomato soup, diced tomatoes.
+• Layer ingredients in this order in the baking dish: onion, potatoes, ground beef, garlic, carrots, celery, water, tomato soup, diced tomatoes.
 Sprinkle salt and pepper on each layer.

-• Cover with aluminum foil and bake for 2 hours.
+• Cover with aluminum foil and bake for 2 hours, or until ground beef and rice are fully cooked.
+Serve and enjoy!

 Nutrition Information: